Category: EARTH SCIENCE

 WATCH NOW

-Category: EARTH SCIENCE, MOVIE CLOSE-UPS
+Category: ENVIRONMENTAL LITERACY, EARTH SCIENCE, MOVIE CLOSE-UPS

 The Salt Marsh Ecosystem serve many important functions.
 They buffer stormy seas, slow shoreline erosion, and provide vital food and habitat for sea life, as well as offering shelter and nesting sites for several species of migratory birds.